hashicorp/terraform-website/content/source/docs/cloud/registry/publish.html.md

 2. Select the repository containing the module you want to publish.

-    You can search the list by typing all part or all of a repository name into the filter field.
+    You can search the list by typing part or all of a repository name into the filter field.
 Remember that VCS providers use `<NAMESPACE>/<REPO NAME>` strings to locate repositories.
 The namespace is an organization name for most providers, but Bitbucket Server (not Bitbucket Cloud) uses project keys, like `INFRA`.

 3. Click "Publish module".